junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean rubs his cheeks, huffing a small laugh.
 "That sounds exactly like chick-flicks."

-He runs into Cas's serious eyes, and Dean swallows.
+He runs into Cas's serious eyes, and Dean swallows, forcing his voice go lighter.
 "Alright, Sap, stay close then.
 We'll figure out how to fix you up."

 "Thank you," Dean hears a quiet murmur from Cas.